12 people are interested

-Plaza West is an affordable housing development for grandparents raising grandkids.
-We are seeking a virtual instructor to assist a group of grandmothers to learn how to paint visual art.
+Plaza West is an affordable housing development for grandparents raising grandkids in Washington, DC.
+We are seeking an art instructor to teach a group of grandparents how to paint while incorporating elements of art therapy.
 This would be a once-a-month opportunity for 1 hour from 4:45pm - 5:45pm (EST).
-We would provide all the art supplies and facilitate the session through Zoom or Google Meet.
-The intent is to teach various ways of teaching visual art each month and provide grandparents an opportunity to improve their mental health.
+We would provide all the art supplies and facilitate the session through Zoom or Google Meet, but also welcome in-person instruction.
+The intent is to teach various ways of creating visual art each month and provide grandparents an opportunity to improve their mental health.
 Our grandparents have been unable to engage in recreational activities outside the building due to COVID-19 so we are looking to create meaningful ones within the building.

 About MISSION FIRST HOUSING DEVELOPMENT CORPORATION

 1330 NEW HAMPSHIRE AVE NW SUITE 116, WASHINGTON, DC 20036, US

 Mission First Housing Group’s mission is to develop and manage affordable, safe and sustainable homes for people in need, with a focus on the vulnerable.
 We ensure our residents have access to resources to help them live independently.
 We deliver housing that provides long-term benefits to residents and neighborhoods, alike.

 Mission First’s original purpose was to provide for the housing needs of adults living with chronic mental illness.
 In June 1989, Mission First acquired its first property - a South Philadelphia duplex.
 Our first resident moved in to an apartment there October 1, 1989 and lived there for 22 years.